 Southern Region: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, Caribbean

-(a) The executive officers of the corporation shall be the President, who shall attain office by progression for a two year term, and the Vice-President (excluding the Vice President for Education and Training), who shall attain office by election for a two (2) year term.
+(a) The executive officers of the corporation shall be the President, who shall attain office by progression for a two year term, and the Vice-President, who shall attain office by election for a two (2) year term.

 (b) The Secretary shall be an officer of the corporation and shall be appointed by the Board of Directors to serve a two-year term.
 The Secretary shall be a voting member of the Board, except as otherwise provided in these by-laws.

 (c) The Chief Financial Officer shall be an officer of the corporation and a voting member of the Board of Directors, appointed by the Board of Directors.
 The appointed Chief Financial Officer of the corporation shall serve a two (2) year term, unless otherwise extended by the Board of Directors.

 (d) The Immediate Past President shall be an officer of the corporation; a voting member of the Board of Directors; shall serve as an advisor to the President; and shall perform such other duties as may be assigned by the President or the Board of Directors.